SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-6.rst

 In any case, in this post, we covered the preparation for imputation and the actual imputation of missing values for our dataset with the missingpy.KNNImputer doing the heavy lifting for us.
 In the `next post <{filename}./sharpestminds-project-part-7.rst>`_, we will cover the feature selection step, which will also be a relatively brief post.
 Stay tuned!
 Until next time!

-Bonus picture of my cat!
+A bonus picture of my cat for these trying times.

 .. image:: /assets/cocos_bizarre_adventure.jpg
     :width: 518px